-- Wounds include cuts, scrapes, bites, abrasions, or puncture wounds. - If the wound begins to bleed, apply pressure over the wound with a clean bandage and elevate the wound above the heart for 5 to 10 minutes - Unless instructed otherwise, clean the wound twice daily with soapy water, and keep the wound dry.
-It is safe to take a shower but do not place the wound in bath or dish water. - See a physician for a tetanus shot if it has been 10 years or more since your last one.
+- Wounds include cuts, scrapes, bites, abrasions, or puncture wounds. - If the wound begins to bleed, apply pressure over the wound with a clean bandage and elevate the wound above the heart for 5 to 10 minutes. - Unless instructed otherwise, clean the wound twice daily with soapy water, and keep the wound dry.
+It is safe to take a shower but do - not place the wound in bath or dish water. • See a physician for a tetanus shot if it has been

-Call or see a physician, go to the emergency department, or call 911 immediately if:
+10 years or more since your last one.
+Call or see a physician, go to the emergency department, or call 911 immediately if: • See the Extremity Injury instructions. • Temperature is greater than 101° F.

-- · See the Extremity Injury instructions. - .
-Temperature is greater than 101° F. - Bruising, swelling, or pain gets worse or bleeding is not controlled as directed above. - Any signs of infection, such as redness, drainage of yellow fluid or pus, red streaks extending from the wound, or a bad smell is noted.
+- Bruising, swelling, or pain gets worse or bleeding is not controlled as directed above. - Any signs of infection, such as reduced above.
+Any signs of infection, such as reduces, drainage of yellow fluid or pus, red streaks extending from the wound, or a bad smell is noted.